We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Coronaviruses are a family of viruses that comprise RNA enclosed within an envelope of protein and fat molecules.
 They commonly infect the respiratory and gastrointestinal tracts of their mammalian and bird hosts.

 The coronavirus that causes COVID-19, known as SARS-CoV-2, shares 96% of its genetic sequence with a virus found in bats.
-This led scientists to conclude that SARS-CoV-2 may have jumped species from bats into humans, possibly via pangolins.
+This led scientists to conclude that SARS-CoV-2 may have jumped species from bats into humans, possibly

 A study in 2017 estimated, bats may play host to more than 3,200 coronaviruses, most of which remain undiscovered.

-A survey conducted in Myanmar, published in the journal PLOS ONE, has identified six new coronaviruses in bats.
+A survey conducted in Myanmar, published in the journal

 By bringing people and wild animals into closer contact, ecological disruption, such as clearing forests for agriculture, increases the likelihood that viruses will make the leap into human populations, says Marc Valitutto, who led the study.